garrettgman/garrettgman.github.io/foundations.md

 8   | $$4.04$$ | $$1.09$$ | $$3.70$$
 ...   | $$...$$ | $$...$$ | $$...$$

-This phenomenon is the heart of data science.
-You can discover a natural law by collecting data and exploring the data for patterns.
 Patterns can be difficult to notice in raw data, but you can optimize how you search for patterns.

 First, you can visualize raw data to make patterns easier to spot.
 For example, the pattern between $$F$$, $$M$$, and $$A$$ becomes easy to spot when you visualize the data with a three dimensional, or even a two dimensional, graph.
+The relationship $$F = MA$$ appears as a three dimensional plane that each of the data points falls on.
+This plane resembles a line when it is projected into the two-dimensional graph.

 ![](/images/fma.png)

 Second, you can use a computer algorithm to search for patterns within data, which is exactly what data scientists do when they use statistical modeling or machine learning techniques.

+Data provides a basis for data science.
+You can discover natural laws by collecting data and exploring the data for patterns.
+This may sound simple, but in practice it is slightly more complicated.
+You will face two questions when you search for evidence of natural laws.
+First, how do you discover patterns that exist in the data?
+And second, how do you show that patterns in your data are caused by natural laws?
+Unfortunately, natural laws are not the only things that can cause patterns in your data.

+Let's examine these questions one at a time.

+## Exploration

 Searching for patterns in data is a fairly robust way to find laws between variables.
 There are only a couple of things that can prevent you from finding a law when it exists, but neither needs to be a cause for defeat.

 First, your values may be contaminated by measurement errors, (in other words, your data may be inaccurate).
 In this case, the errors will add noise to your data.
-As long as the errors are relatively small, a law will emerge as a discernable, but noisy pattern.
+As long as the errors are relatively small, laws will still emerge in your data as discernable, but noisy patterns.

-You can see measurement errors at work in the graph below.
-The graph on the left displays values such that $$Y = X$$, but the measurements were made in a sloppy fashion that resulted in inaccurate values.
+You can see measurement errors at work in the graphs below.
+The graph on the left displays two variables that are related by the law $$Y = X$$.
+However, the measurements were made in a sloppy fashion that resulted in inaccurate values.
 The graph on the left displays the same data after the measurement errors have been corrected.
 Notice that you can still perceive the underlying pattern even when it has been contaminated by measurement errors.

 ![](/images/xy.png)

-Second, your data may not contain every variable in a law (in other words, your data may be incomplete).
+Second, your variables may be irrelevant or incomplete.
+You won't discover a pattern that suggests $$F = MA$$ if you only collect data on $$G$$, $$N$$, and $$B$$, but in practice, this is not as big a deal as you might think.
+If your work is guided by a research question, that question will lead you to information that is relevant to its answer.
+This information may not appear as a variable in your data set, but it will likely be somewhere in your data waiting for you to discover it.
+As you will see in Chapter 2, data sets contain more information than they display.
+You can access this information by transforming (i.e. _wrangling_) your data.

+It is much more likely that you will end up with a data set that contains some, but not all, of the variables in a law.
 In this case, a pattern will still exist between the variables that you have measured.
 The influence of the missing variables will appear as noise in the pattern.
 You can see this happen in the two dimensional graph between $$F$$ and $$A$$.
 The $$M$$ variable adds noise to the pattern between $$F$$ and $$A$$, but the pattern is still discernable.

 ![](/images/fa.png)

+In summary, if a pattern exists in your data, you have a good chance of spotting it.
 As long as you capture the most influential variables in a law, and do not let measurement errors get so big that they swamp your data, you are likely to find a pattern in your data that will point to the law.

-You now know the basis of data science.
-Data scientists search for evidence of natural laws by looking for patterns in data.
-This may sound simple, but in practice it is slightly more complicated.
-You will face two challenges when you search for evidence of natural laws.

-First, patterns can be difficult to discover.
-Some patterns are subtle (or complicated), and others come filtered through the noise of measurement errors and missing variables.
-As a data scientist, you can use the techniques of exploratory data analysis (EDA) to discover hard to spot patterns.
-You can transform or visualize your data to make patterns more apparent, or you can use statistical modeling to help spot a pattern admidst noise.
+Patterns may be subtle or noisy, but there are many tools to help you in your search.
+As a data scientist, you can transform or visualize your data to make patterns more apparent, and you can use the techniques of exploratory data analysis (EDA) to discover hard to spot patterns.
+You can also use statistical modeling to help spot a pattern amidst noise.

-The second challenge is a little more difficult.
+The second challenge of data science is a little more difficult.
 Sometimes data sets display patterns that do not exist in real life.
 These patterns are illusions and lead to false results.
 How can you tell whether the patterns that you do find are real and not an illusion?
 Before we answer that question, let's examine why a data set might contain patterns that do not exist in real life.

 ## Sampling